mtconnect/PocketNC_adapter/README.md

 Implementation
 --------------
-Download the "adapter.py" in the beaglebone black Debian OS of PocketNC. update the port information in the "adapter.py" to the port number available on your device.
+Download the files in the beaglebone black Debian OS of PocketNC. update the port information in the "adapter.py" to the port number available on your device.

 `PORT = 7878`